Categories

 Importance of ID Verification for Buy Now Pay Later Providers

 The Buy Now Pay Later (BNPL) sector has seen tremendous growth in the last couple of years.
-Especially because it is giving customers an option to pay for things later that they buy right now.
-But the service providers and the sector itself have faced some criticism from consumer interest groups and Financial Conduct Authority (FCA).
+Especially because it gives customers an option to pay for things later that they buy right now.
+However, the service providers and the sector itself have faced some criticism from consumer interest groups and the Financial Conduct Authority (FCA).

 There are huge concerns that consumers could build up large debts by spending more than they can afford to pay back.
 There’s also a worry that fraudsters could target companies that offer these services to do some fraud.